 Since the beginning of the pandemic, the Professional Services Division staff began hosting a variety of office hours to provide technical assistance and support the sharing of best practices by programs.
-These sessions have been well received by the field and have allowed the Commission to better understand and address the challenges.
-Staff has continued to hold these sessions and will continue to do so for the foreseeable future.
-This includes the following:
+These sessions have been well received by the field and has allowed the Commission to better understand and address the challenges.
+Staff has continued to hold these sessions and will continue it for the foreseeable future.